ggranum/cli-annotations/README.md

     }

 It really doesn't get much easier than that.

+### Getting Jars

+Branch the repo and then execute the gradle build:

+    > gradle build

+This will generate three jars; one for cli-annotations and one each for the CLI and PropertyReader plugins.

+Both plugins dependon commons-lang:

+    ~build.gradle
+        ...
+        compile 'commons-lang:commons-lang:2.6'

+The CLI plugin needs JOptSimple:

+    ~build.gradle
+        ...
+        compile 'net.sf.jopt-simple:jopt-simple:4.3'

 ### Have fun, and I'd love your feedback and/or pull requests.